common cowparsnip

 Key Features

-- Massive, deeply lobed maple-like leaves
+- Massive, deeply lobed leaves resembling giant maple leaves

 When You’ll See Them